 Dr. Jaji conducted research at Columbia College’s Center for Black Music Research and the Chicago Public Library.

-Sandra Jordan, Independent Scholar, Genealogist
+Sandy Jordan, Independent Scholar, Genealogist

 Clifford Jordan’s Jazz Experience and How it Influenced his Contributions to the Jazz World